mehdiaitsaid/owasp-top-10-labs/README.md

 This repository, created by **Pr.
 AIT SAID Mehdi**, contains a set of **hands-on labs** designed to teach and demonstrate the **OWASP Top 10 Web Application Security Risks**.
 It is intended for students and professionals learning **application security** through practical examples and exercises.

+The labs are also available online at the website: [https://mehdiaitsaid.github.io/owasp-top-10-labs/](https://mehdiaitsaid.github.io/owasp-top-10-labs/)

 ---

 ## 🎯 Objectives